Elgin Marbles: Background

-Built in the ancient era, the Parthenon was extensively damaged by earthquakes.
-Also, during the Sixth Ottoman–Venetian War (1684–1699) against the Ottoman Empire, the defending Turks fortified the Acropolis and used the Parthenon as a castle and gunpowder store.
-On 26 September 1687, a Venetian artillery round, fired from the Hill of Philopappus, ignited the gunpowder, and the resulting explosion blew up the Parthenon, and the building was partly destroyed.
-The explosion blew out the building's central portion and caused the cella's walls to crumble into rubble.
+The Parthenon was built on the Acropolis of Athens from 447 BCE as a temple to the goddess Athena.
+It is likely that Phidias was responsible for the sculptural design.
+In subsequent centuries the building was converted into a church and a mosque and the sculptures were extensively damaged, although the building remained structurally sound.
+During the Sixth Ottoman–Venetian War (1684–1699), the defending Turks fortified the Acropolis and used the Parthenon as a gunpowder store.
+On 26 September 1687, a Venetian artillery round ignited the gunpowder, and the resulting explosion blew out the central portion of the Parthenon and caused the cella's walls to crumble into rubble.
 Three of the four walls collapsed, or nearly so, and about three-fifths of the sculptures from the frieze fell.
-About three hundred people were killed in the explosion, which showered marble fragments over a significant area.
-For the next century and a half, portions of the remaining structure were scavenged for building material and looted of any remaining objects of value.
+About 300 people were killed in the explosion, which showered marble fragments over a significant area.
+For the next century and a half, portions of the remaining structure were scavenged for building material and many valuable objects were removed.

 Acquisition

 In November 1798, the Earl of Elgin was appointed as "Ambassador Extraordinary and Minister Plenipotentiary of His Britannic Majesty to the Sublime Porte of Selim III, Sultan of Turkey" (Greece was then part of the Ottoman Empire).
-Before his departure to take up the post he had approached officials of the British government to inquire if they would be interested in employing artists to take casts and drawings of the sculptured portions of the Parthenon.
+Before his departure to take up the post, he had approached officials of the British government to inquire if they would be interested in employing artists to take casts and drawings of the sculptured portions of the Parthenon.
 According to Elgin, "the answer of the Government ... was entirely negative."

 Elgin decided to carry out the work himself, and employed artists to take casts and drawings under the supervision of the Neapolitan court painter, Giovanni Lusieri.
-According to a Turkish local, marble sculptures that fell were being burned to obtain lime for building.
 Although his original intention was only to document the sculptures, in 1801 Elgin began to remove material from the Parthenon and its surrounding structures under the supervision of Lusieri.
+According to a Turkish local, marble sculptures that fell were being burned to obtain lime for building, and comparison with previously published drawings documented the state of rapid decay of the remains.
 Pieces were also removed from the Erechtheion, the Propylaia, and the Temple of Athena Nike, all inside the Acropolis.